 While Gregg and Stuart raced for the key piece of terrain on the battlefield, two Southern regiments stalled Duffie’s 2,000-man division near Stevensburg.
 Oddly indecisive, Duffie failed to participate in the rest of the action that day.

 The battle came down to a struggle for Fleetwood Hill, a contest that consumed the afternoon.
 The Confederates reached the grassy crest first with cavalry and artillery and poured down the reverse slope upon the Yankees.
 The hilltop changed hands several times.
-The battle seemed to devolve into a giant, swirling melee.
-Men of New York, New Jersey, Pennsylvania, Maryland, and Maine struggled with Virginians, Georgians, Carolinians, and Mississippians.
+The battle devolved into a giant, swirling melee.
+Men of New York, New Jersey, Pennsylvania, Maryland and Maine struggled with Virginians, Georgians, Carolinians and Mississippians.

-As such things are measured, the Confederates had won the battle: the Stars and Bars flew on Fleetwood Hill and near St. James Church, while the Stars and Stripes retreated.
-In fourteen hours of fighting Stuart had lost about 500 men killed and wounded, the Federals about 900.
+As such things are measured, the Confederates had won the battle: The Stars and Bars flew on Fleetwood Hill and near St. James Church, while the Stars and Stripes retreated.
+In 14 hours of fighting, Stuart had lost about 500 men killed and wounded, the Federals about 900.
 Small numbers compared to the terrible toll of Gettysburg, three weeks later.
-Yet many veterans who rode and fought over Pennsylvania, Maryland, and Virginia during the next two years remembered Brandy Station with pride as the largest and most hotly contested clash of sabers in the long and bloody war.
+Yet many veterans who rode and fought over Pennsylvania, Maryland and Virginia during the next two years remembered Brandy Station with pride as the largest and most hotly contested clash of sabers in the long and bloody war.

 Related Battles